 Peer Academic Leaders

-Peer Academic Leaders are peer leaderships with an academic focus that are hired to help resident students successfully make the academic transition into college.
-They are responsible for tutoring, programming, community building within the residence halls.
+Peer Academic Leaders are students with an academic focus who are hired to help resident students successfully make the academic transition into college.
+They are responsible for tutoring, programming, and community building within the residence halls.
 PALs hold 10 office hours per week in the residence halls in order to help students who may need assistance with academics, their transition to residence hall living, and/or getting involved with Campus Life.